arbet/wordpress-linkedin-login/readme.txt

 * [wpli_login_link class = 'class1 class2'] will add the corresponding CSS classes to the generated link
 You can find more information here: [LinkedIn Login Plugin](http://thoughtengineer.com/wordpress-linkedin-login-plugin/ "Your WordPress LinkedIn Login Solution").

+* If you want to contribute to development, please visit our (https://github.com/arbet/wordpress-linkedin-login/ "Github Repository")

-* For Custom LinkedIn-API Development Services, please check my [LinkedIn API developer](http://thoughtengineer.com/linkedin-api-developer/ "LinkedIn API Developer") profile *
+* For Custom LinkedIn-API Development Services, please check my [LinkedIn API developer](http://thoughtengineer.com/linkedin-api-developer/ "LinkedIn API Developer") profile

 == Installation ==
 1. Upload \"linkedin-login\" to the \"/wp-content/plugins/\" directory.